 If you are in need of treatment for a burn injury, visit Columbia Clinic Urgent Care today!
 Our professional medical providers are available to help you with your burn injury via walk-in or by appointment at any one of our locations.
-For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR and Tigard OR.
+For more information, contact us or book an appointment online.
+We have convenient locations to serve you at 82nd Avenue Tibbetts St Portland, Mall 205 Washington St Portland, Division St Portland, Tibbetts Street Portland OR and Tigard, OR.

 Table of Contents:

 A burn can occur at any time anywhere and is noticeable visually as well as symptomatically due to the pain it can cause.
 Burns cause tissue damage when there is contact with heat.
 There are four different types of burns that medical providers can diagnose a patient with, they include: